-- Select the Calculator sub-menu - Set the first time code by moving the focus to the time and frame rate fields and changing the values to the desired times. - Change the operator data field to the desired operation, either + for addition or for subtraction. - Set the second time code by moving the focus to the time fields and changing the values to the desired time. - Move the focus to the = field and push and turn the encoder to perform the calculation.
+- Enter time code 1.
+Set the first time code by moving the focus to the time and frame rate fields and changing the values to the desired times. - Set operator.
+Change the operator data field to the desired operation, either + for addition or for subtraction. - Enter time code 2.
+Set the second time code by moving the focus to the time fields and changing the values to the desired time. - Calculate.
+Move the focus to the = field and push and turn the encoder to perform the calculation.